-Planning a trip can be fairly straightforward, even when if complicated.
-But there are always those things that you wouldn't think to wonder about but really wish you'd known before you go (especially if you've ever encountered a weird toilet while abroad).
-So here are a few tips to help you get around Greece.
+Planning a trip to Greece can be fairly straightforward.
+But there are always those things that you really wish you'd known earlier (especially if you've ever encountered a different type of toilet while abroad).
+So here are a few practical, cultural, and surprising tips to help you get around Greece.

 Greeks Speak Greek - And English

-There's little to compare to the sense of freedom that renting a motorcycle or motor scooter can give you on your trip to Greece.
-However, wild curvy roads, uneven surfaces, slow-moving farm vehicles and fast-driving Greeks can also make this a highly dangerous activity.
+Little compares to the sense of freedom that renting a motorcycle or motor scooter can give you on your trip to Greece.
+However, wild and curvy roads, uneven surfaces, slow-moving farm vehicles, and fast-driving Greeks can also make this a highly dangerous activity.
 Wear the helmet and keep alert; even driving in Greece is challenging.

 The quirky toilet doesn't end there.
 Sometimes it will take detective skills to figure out how to flush it.
 If you are traveling off the beaten path, it may be a button, a pull chain, a button on an elevated tank, a standard flush, a foot-pedal flush, or many other variants.